thiagosantos1/CNN_Find_Glasses/README.md

   1) full_perceptrons.py --> The idea is to test our model with only 1 layer(full layer of perceptrons), without hidden or convolution layers.
 Our goal is to get a better result than if a computer were just guessing.

-  2) cnn_net.py --> We will use convolution layers, each one followed by a max pooling.
+  2) cnn_glasses.py --> We will use convolution layers, each one followed by a max pooling.
 At the end, we flatten the results, and give to a fully connected layer with one hidden layer.
 We will use a simplifcation of a restnet architecture.

+# Results

+* The overal accuracy of our model is 98%.